therealozp/class-notes/comp arch/floating point numbers.md

 - 16 bits: 1 - 5 - 10
 - 32 bits: 1 - 8 - 23
 - 64 bits: 1 - 11 - 52
+## hardware
+much more complex than integer adder. because doing it in one clock cycle would take too long and would penalize all instructions, the CPU will choose to make it **several cycles**, which can then be pipelined.
 ## floating point to decimal
 to convert a floating point number to a binary, the following general steps should be followed:
 ### separating binary